As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Or Maybe Store It Under A Tarp

-Though a tarp won’t protect your mower much from heavy rainwater, it’ll keep it warm and prevent it from freezing.
+Though a tarp won’t protect your lawn mower much from heavy rainwater, it’ll keep it warm and prevent it from freezing.
 It’s a viable option for people in very cold states.

 You Can Also Use Some Space Against The Wall